lidofinance/alerting-forta/README.md

    `localMode.webhookUrl`: `http://localhost:5001/hook/<your slug name>`

 Full capabilities for running in localmode you can find here: https://docs.forta.network/en/latest/scanner-local-mode/.
-Also, it's usefully for understanding `forta-scanner` config file - check https://github.com/forta-network/forta-node/blob/master/config/config.go#L155
+Also, the `forta-scanner` config file is useful for a deep dive — check the following: https://github.com/forta-network/forta-node/blob/master/config/config.go#L155

 ### Or use emulation prod environment for local development.

-Just move to bot directory and run `yarn start`.
-[Forta-sdk](https://github.com/forta-network/forta-bot-sdk/tree/master/sdk) provides emulation prod environment for simplifier local development
+Just navigate to the bot directory and run `yarn start`.
+[Forta-sdk](https://github.com/forta-network/forta-bot-sdk/tree/master/sdk) provides emulation prod environment for a simplified local development

 ## Contribute